Nature Canada’s work in Panama and Mexico

 Unsustainable land-use practices threaten the livelihoods of local people and the ecological integrity of these very special sites.
 Long-term conservation will only be possible if the people who live in or adjacent to the sites take an interest and get involved in protecting them.

-Nature Canadas Mexico and Panama projects, therefore, set out to help participating communities diversify their economies (principally through ecotourism), and accordingly reduce poverty by enhancing conservation-based business opportunities.
+Nature Canada’s Mexico and Panama projects set out to help participating communities diversify their economies (principally through ecotourism), and accordingly reduce poverty by enhancing conservation-based business opportunities.

 In the Mexico project, local participants received English-language skills and training as naturalist guides.
-They are now more able to earn a living as an ecotourism operator or guide and to support the environmental values of the region.
-Several of the people we trained are now leading international tours for the annual TOH Yucatan Bird Festival.
+They are now more able to earn a living as an ecotourism operator or guide and to support and steward the environmental values and natural beauty of the region.
+Several of the people Nature Canada trained are now leading international tours for the annual TOH Yucatan Bird Festival.

 There have been other environmental and economic successes.

-We supported an effort to provide garbage/waste management workshops in our target communities.
-Increasingly women in the community engage in cooking, nutrition and food service activities that cater to local ecotourists.
+Nature Canada supported an effort to provide garbage/waste management workshops in our target communities.
+Increasingly, the communities have ramped up activities that cater to local ecotourists in an environmentally friendly way.
 Exchanges between tourism cooperatives in the region are building connections and capacity, allowing operators to share the lessons they have learned.